ondrahos/get_next_line/README.md

 ### Project Overview

-The `get_next_line` project at 42 School is a crucial exercise in file reading and manipulation in the C programming language.
+The `get_next_line` project is a crucial exercise in file reading and manipulation in the C programming language.
 The goal is to create a function that reads a line from a file descriptor, one at a time, until the end of the file.

 ### Key Objectives